 Clause Article Text C. Interest is divided pro rata between all Investor Shareholders based on the number of Investor Shares held by each member before Member Shares are allocated for the same accounting period. d.
 The interest must be paid within 6 calendar months of the end of the accounting period.
 Interest at the Cooperative's Bank overdraft rate is to accumulate on unpaid amounts after this time.
-45. Sha Cash Instead of Investor Shares.
-The MC can offer all Investor Shareholders a chance to receive cash payments instead of taking cheir Member Shares as new Investor Shares.
+45. Sha h Instead of Investor Shares.
+The MC can offer all Investor reholders a chance to receive cash payments instead of taking r Member Shares as new Investor Shares.
 46. No additional sum may be transferred from the profit and loss account to Reserves unless it represents new Investor Shares credited as fully-paid, or is approved by special resolution, or is required by law.
 ACCOUNTING AND AUDITING 47.
-Mee skill the in w Incial and social accounts will be prepared for MC and General etings by a person with appropriate bookkeeping and accounting s / qualifications.
-They will use accounting conventions agreed by MC, or as required by the Act.
-Any member or person authorised riting by a member may inspect the accounting records during mal working hours.
-If the Cooperative has fewer than [50] members, the Board may put an ordinary resolution to the General meeting to approve one of the following: I Either: the appointment of independent accountants and/or auditors to undertake financial and social audits; ii.
-Or: an application for exemption from audit under the relevant accounting regulations; If the Cooperative has [50] or more members: i.
-The board shall recommend a choice of financial and social auditors for approval in General Meeting. ii.
-The selected financial auditor shall audit the ine selected mancial additor shall addit the cooperative's financial accounts prior to their approval in General Meeting for filing with the relevant regulatory authority. iii.
-The selected social auditor shall assist with audit of the internal democracy and decision-making of the Cooperative, the wages, health and safety, skill sharing and educational opportunities of its members and employees, or other matters concerning overall personal or job satisfaction; an assessment of the Cooperative's activities externally, including effects on people, the environment and other organisations.
+Financial and social accounts will be prepared for MC and General Meetings by a person with appropriate bookkeeping and accounting skills / qualifications.
+They will use accounting conventions agreed by the MC, or as required by the Act.
+Any member or person authorised in writing by a member may inspect the accounting records during normal working hours. a.
+If the Cooperative has fewer than [50] members, the Board may put an ordinary resolution to the General meeting to approve one of the following: Either: the appointment of independent accountants and/or auditors to undertake financial and social audits; Or: an application for exemption from audit under the relevant accounting regulations; b.
+If the Cooperative has [50] or more members: i.
+The board shall recommend a choice of financial and social auditors for approval in General Meeting.
+The selected financial auditor shall audit the cooperative's financial accounts prior to their approval in General Meeting for filing with the relevant regulatory authority. iii.
+The selected social auditor shall assist with audit of the internal democracy and decision-making of the Cooperative, the wages, health and safety, skill sharing and educational opportunities of its members and environment and other organisations.

+employees, or other matters concerning overall personal or job satisfaction; an assessment of the Cooperative's activities externally, including effects on people, the

-Nory Maley-Dan Clause Article Text An audit committee of up to four people (comprising non-MC members from at least two shareholder classes) will be elected at each AGM. v.
-The purpose of the audit committee is: to assist and check the preparation of financial records presented to General Meetings so that they are accurate, authentic and meet the needs of members; to assist and check the preparation of the information needed for a social audit; 3. to organise elections in accordance with Clause 31; to record, check and authenticate that the procedures in clauses 17 to 27 are being followed when voting takes place in a General Meeting.
-48. Accountants, Auditors and Independent Experts.
-These must be chosen by ordinary resolution. a.
-The financial auditor (if appointed) shall be from a Recognised Qualifying Body (RQB). b.
-Accountants, Auditors and Independent Experts shall require the accounts to record Members Capital and Community Capital separately. i.
-"Members' Capital" is defined as the sum of the value of members' Investor Shareholdings. ii.
-"Cooperative Capital" is defined as the sum of grants and donations received from public authorities, charitable bodies and other asset-locked social enterprises (e.g. community benefit societies or community interest companies), plus any capital that members' are required by the Act to convert, or have voluntarily converted, to Cooperative Capital.
+Clause Article Text 1 An audit committee of up to four people (comprising non-MC members from at least two shareholder classes) will be elected at each AGM. ٧.
+The purpose of the audit committee is: : to assist and check the preparation of financial records presented to General Meetings so that they are accurate, authentic and meet the needs of members; : to assist and check the preparation of the information needed for a social audit; ; 3. to organise elections in accordance with Clause 31; 4 to record, check and authenticate that the procedures in clauses 17 to 27 are being followed when voting takes place in a General Meeting.
+48. s, Auditors and Independent Experts.
+These must be rdinary resolution. a. nancial auditor (if appointed) shall be from a Recognised ying Body (RQB). b. the ac ntants, Auditors and Independent Experts shall require counts to record Members Capital and Community I separately.
+"Members' Capital" is defined as the sum of the value of members' Investor Shareholdings. ((("Cooperative Capital" is defined as the sum of grants and donations received from public authorities, charitable bodies and other asset-locked social enterprises (e.g. community benefit societies or community interest companies), plus any capital that members' are required by the Act to convert, or have voluntarily converted, to Cooperative Capital.
+DUTE RECOULTION AND INTELLECTUAL PROPERTY